davras5/meta-atlas/documentation/DATAMODEL.md

 #### 4.3.2 Concept

 A business concept represents a well-defined business term or notion within a domain.
+Concepts are **standalone, reusable entities** that can be referenced by multiple attributes across different logical entities — aligning with the I14Y model where a single Konzept may be used by many Datenelemente.

+> **Standard Alignment:** Concepts are governed by **ISO 11179-1:2023** (Metadata registries), not SKOS.
+SKOS (skos:ConceptScheme) is used for theme taxonomies (dcat:themeTaxonomy), while Konzepte definitions follow ISO 11179 with four property types (Eigenschaftstyp): CodeList, Date, Numeric, and String.

 **Entity: Concept**